FLIER round 2 participants

 Read more from Muireann: 'Taking the lead toward more effective treatments'.

-Dr Elizabeth Coulthard, Associate Professor in Dementia Neurology, University of Bristol
+(Job title at the start of the programme: Dr Elizabeth Coulthard, Associate Professor in Dementia Neurology, University of Bristol )

 Liz Coulthard is an academic dementia neurologist at the University of Bristol and North Bristol NHS Trust.
 She established a dementia service in 2011 which has expanded to include Mild Cognitive Impairment and Brain Health Initiatives.
 She is committed to offering early diagnosis and effective treatment of neurodegenerative diseases.

-Her research programme harnesses new technology to measure and improve long-term memory and sleep.
+Her research programme harnesses new technology to detect dementia and measure and improve long-term memory and sleep.
 Through modulation of sleep and a range of other clinical trials, she aims to help delay onset and progression of dementia.
-Liz currently serves on the MRC clinical fellowship panel, Association of British Neurologists Research Committee and Alzheimer's Society Biomedical Grant Panel.
+Liz has served on the MRC clinical fellowship panel, Association of British Neurologists Research Committee and Alzheimer's Society Biomedical Grant Panel.

 Read more form Liz: 'Seeking solutions for people with dementia'.